KTDownes/CryoET/Crick Reconstruction Pipeline.md

 Request X GPU
 I've only tried this with Fluxbox (Xfce is much better for your eyes).

 *Whilst OnDemand is down you can ssh into nemo and then submit sbatch commands.
-See below section:*
+[See below section](https://github.com/KTDownes/CryoET/blob/main/Crick%20Reconstruction%20Pipeline.md#for-fast-ish-and-beautiful-ish-tomograms-using-sbatch-nemo)*

 cd or mkdir a processing directory for your tomograms.
 Inside cp your mdocs and fractions.mrc.
 Inside this directory make a directory called motioncorr.
 ```